Chatterbox TTS Voice Channel

 # 2. Install PyTorch matching your CUDA version

 # The following command is for CUDA 12.6.
-Get the correct command for your CUDA version from the PyTorch website.
+Please get the correct command from the PyTorch website based on your CUDA version.

-pip install torch torchaudio --index-url https://download.pytorch.org/whl/cu126You can visit the PyTorch website to get the installation command suitable for your system.
+pip install torch torchaudio --index-url https://download.pytorch.org/whl/cu126You can visit the PyTorch Official Website to get the installation command suitable for your system.

-After upgrading, restart the service.
+After the upgrade, restart the service.
 You should see Using device: cuda in the startup logs.

 1. Web Interface